AlanCortez1337/For-Loops-2D-Array-Tic-Tac-Toe/problem/README.md

 The third value in the third vector is: 9
 ```
 ## ``PlayerWonCheck`` details
-This function will be continuously called each time a play inputs their input to check if that was the winning move. ``PlayerWonCheck`` is a ``bool`` that returns **true** if a player has a streak or **false** if they have not won.
-As well as, a print statement saying:
+This function will be continuously called each time a player inputs their move in order to check if they won. ``PlayerWonCheck`` is a ``bool`` that should return **true** if a player has a streak or **false** if they have not won yet *(do no worry about a tie)*.
+As well as, a print statement saying a mix of the following, depending on the situation:
 ```
 Player 1 has won horizontally!
 Player 2 has won vertically!
 Player 1 has won diagonally!
 ```
-The function's parameters need to include *two things*: a two-dimensional vector *(vector inside of a vector)* with the main data type being a ``std::string`` and also an integer to store the number of the currently active player.
+The function's parameters need to include *two things*: first a two-dimensional vector *(vector inside of a vector)* with the main data type being a ``std::string``, and then an integer to store the player number of the current active player.

 To break this problem down further we are going to divide the following section into two parts:
 1. Horizontal and Vertical Streaks